Government of Afghanistan: Primary Court(s)

-Military judiciary
+Military courts

 The Islamic Emirate of Afghanistan also maintains a parallel military judicial system meant for hearing complaints, lawsuits, and petitions against personnel within the security forces.
 It consists of the Military Court, zonal Military Courts, and provincial Military Courts.
+The Military Courts have exclusive authority hear complaints, petitions, and complaints against staff from the Ministry of Defence, Ministry of Interior Affairs, and General Directorate of Intelligence.